 There are so many other things to be taking up your thinking time in Sweden.
 Namely, where are you going to eat next, what cool cafe are you going to hit up after that, and what national park will you explore first?
 To save yourself the worry, get a money belt and hide your cash!

 Nothing fancy about this one, and that’s what’s so good about it.
 It just looks like a normal belt, so you’re not going to worry about being uncomfortable with some weird belt contraption looped around yourself.
-Instead, you’ll have your stash of cash for the day tucked safely away inside the Active Roots Security Belt and you’ll have one less thing to worry about.
+Instead, you’ll have your stash of cash for the day tucked safely away inside The Pacsafe Money Belt and you’ll have one less thing to worry about.

 If you need a little more room for your passport and other travel valuables, have a look at a full-size money belt that tucks under your clothes instead.